prhomhyse/stackpath-tf/virtual_machine/README.md

 # StackPath Edge Compute Virtual Machine

+Before we proceed, replace `ssh-rsa <your key>` in line 68 with your ssh public keys.

 You start by creating the `stackpath_compute_workload` resource.
 Replace `jollofx` with any name of choice.

 `name`: A human friendly name for the workload.